ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 So, if we used this autocorrelation function to define a GP it would imply that once there's 4 hours between measurements they are no longer correlated.

 However, in practice for a GP model we would introduce at least two parameters, one for changing the autocorrelation function decay to make it faster/slower and another to turn the autocorrelation function into a covariance function.
-Then we set up a model such that our measurement values (in this case our hypothetical hunger measurements) can then inform the estimation of these parameters.
+Then we set up a model such that our measurement values (in this case our hypothetical hunger measurements) can inform the estimation of these parameters.

 So hopefully now you have a little bit a intuition for the GP autocorrelation function.
 What I want to do next is build upon this intuition and simulate some data from a GP model.